kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - Spellbook Tab.md

     - [x] HTML
     - [ ] Styles
     - [x] Functionality
-    - [ ] Refactor: extract to component?
+    - [ ] Refactor: extract to component
+    - [ ] Achieve the hover effect which visualizes the delta change to occur.
   - [ ] Styles
     - [ ] etc.
     - [ ] spell headers